Overview

 Pampa or Fern-Sedge Zone

-This zone is found in the highest zones of the Galápagos islands.
-It is lush and green and home to grasses, ferns, mosses, lichens, orchids including the Galápagos orchid and the Galápagos Peperomia.
+This zone is found in the highest zones of the Galápagos Islands.
+It is lush and green and home to grasses, ferns, mosses, lichens, and orchids, including the Galápagos orchid and the Galápagos peperomia.

 Geography of Ecuador